LittleJC3/LittleJC3/README.md

 # Hi, I'm John

 Developer based outside Albany, NY.
-Mostly Python and SQL these days, with side trips into C# (we use it for our shipping integrations) and Power BI when reports need to actually look like reports.
+Mostly Python and SQL these days, with side trips into C# (we use it for our shipping integrations) and dabbling in Power BI when reports need to actually look like reports.

 A few things I've shipped recently: